Frequently asked questions on UPTE’s unfair labor practice strike at UC

 Thousands of workers marching on picket lines alongside elected officials, students, and other allies will increase the visibility of our actions and the amount of media coverage we receive.
 This will impact UC’s reputation and amplify the pressure at every level of UC leadership to resolve the unfair labor practices that led to the strike.

 • No!
 In California, it is illegal to retaliate against striking workers engaging in a legal work stoppage, regardless of appointment type, hire date, or citizenship status.
 Some 100,000 workers participated in work stoppages and strikes at the UC in the last five years without incurring retaliation.
-In our previous strikes from 2018 to 2019, our optometrists’ strike in February 2024, and our previous unfair labor practice strike at UC San Francisco in November 2024, no one, including probationary workers, was disciplined for striking.
+In our previous strikes from 2018 to 2019, our optometrists’ strike in February 2024, and our previous unfair labor practice strike at UC San Francisco in November 2024 and across the UC system in February this year, no one, including probationary workers, was disciplined for striking.

 • How will our patients and research be affected if we allow chronic short staffing to continue?
 Right now, there is a recruitment and retention crisis at UC—54% of Healthcare workers and 67% of Researchers have turned over in the last five years.
 We know that if we don’t take a stand to fix the issues that thousands of our members have said are important to them, this crisis will deepen, and patient care, research, and education will get even worse than they are now.